jmgurvitch/art-of-data/intro_to_api.md

 2. Why does the server need a `KEY` before sending `X`?

+    To prevent giving out data indiscriminately.
+Examples are paywalls and anti-spam systems such as Cloudflare, which prevents DDoS attacks by limiting the number of simultaneous server connections.

 3. The server and client are communicating via HTTP (Hyper _Text_ Transfer Protocol).
 What format will the requested `X` be sent as?